sdersen/task-force/README.md

 -   Features added by [Chris M.](https://github.com/chrs-m)
     ```
-    - Mark all tasks complete with one click
+    - Mark all tasks complete with one click.
-    - Searching for tasks
+    - Searching for tasks.
+    - Add checklists (subtasks) to tasks.
     ```

 # Installation